 SWHRL President Nancy Seton highlighted SWHRL neighborhood activities in “Year in Review – 2014-15,” and the proposed SWHRL “To-Do List,” our action items for 2015-16.
 See attachments below, for your review and comments.

 We discussed the status of the Strohecker’s market, recently purchased by Bales Thriftway.
 The new owners want to make the market successful: they have already taken steps to improve the produce and meat sections, and will review pricing.
 SWHRL has set up a task force to find ways to support and enhance the market.
 Tell us what would persuade you to shop there more often, and we’ll pass it on.
 Help the market thrive!

 Bob Stacey, Metro Councilor, talked to the membership about issues Metro deals with, including regional land use and transportation planning (e.g. the SW Corridor Plan/high speed transit), green spaces/parks, recycling, and the zoo.

 Look for the Southwest Hills Moms Group and women's biking group on social networking site NextDoor https://southwesthillsor.nextdoor.com.
 NextDoor is a great way to find out what is happening in our area and connect with neighbors.
 The more of us who use it, the better tool it becomes.

-SW Hills Residential League meets the third Wednesday of every month.
-The annual General Membership meeting is held in May.
+SW Hills Residential League Board meets the third Wednesday of every month.
+The annual General Membership meeting is held the third Wednesday in May, and other full membership meetings are in January and October.
 In lieu of an August meeting, we have a neighborhood picnic.
-Contact: President Nancy Seton, firstname.lastname@example.org View MEETING DATES AND LOCATION

 Help us build a strong community by subscribing to the SWHRL e-newsletter and forwarding it to your neighbors.
 We do not share email addresses and you can unsubscribe easily by clicking a link provided in each newsletter.